KilianDiama/problem-clarifier/README.md

 Final note

 This protocol is intentionally strict.
-It is designed to refuse comfort, exploration, and premature execution.
+It refuses comfort, exploration, and premature execution.

 If that feels limiting, this tool is not for you.
 If that feels relieving, you are using it correctly.